andrewtarzia/andrewtarzia.github.io/_pages/about.md

 I am actively developing open-source codes and databases for molecular materials discovery.
 My research focusses on the side-by-side workflows of experimental and computational chemists toward high-success materials syntheis.

 website built from
 ======

-This website that is powered by the  and hosted on GitHub pages.
+This website is powered by [academicpages](https://github.com/academicpages/academicpages.github.io)  and hosted on GitHub pages.